lharrison1224/SoftwareEngineeringTrip/Activities/Activities(day1-3).md

 ### Fort Montego
 Old British fort for which the town is named after and a market place.
 A cool place to visit and if anyone want to buy souvenirs this is a place to do so.
 Cost: $20 for souvenirs per person, $100 total.
+Time: 2 hours

 ![The fort](/Activities/fort-montego.jpg)
 ***